JonahFSD/Wyvern/README.md

 Wyvern is a TypeScript engine that coordinates multiple AI agents working in parallel on a codebase.
 You give it a plan -- a structured list of tasks, their dependencies, and what files each one will touch -- and it handles everything else: scheduling, isolation, quality checking, crash recovery, caching, and audit logging.

+Right now, if you want multiple AI agents to build something together, you're babysitting terminal windows and praying they don't overwrite each other's files.
+Wyvern fixes that.
+Each agent gets its own isolated copy of the repo, a state machine enforces what they're allowed to do and when, an event log captures everything that happens, and a content-addressed cache means re-runs only redo the work that actually changed.
+The result: you write a plan, run one command, and walk away.

 ---

 ## Table of Contents